British Nuclear Test Veterans: The complexities of identity, health and wellbeing, and the ageing process

 The objectives are as follows:

-• To identify any health and wellbeing issues within the BNTV community.
+• To critically explore health and wellbeing issues within the BNTV community.

 Why was this study performed?